docker/docs/get-started/05_persisting_data.md

     You should see a random number!

-3. Now, let's start another `ubuntu` container (the same image) and we'll see we don't have the same file.
+3. Now, let's run another `ubuntu` container (the same image) and we'll see we don't have the same file.

     ```console